 It is not about the type of damage a hacker break-in can cause, but the scale of it: when somebody gets access to your conferencing software, he becomes automatically entitled to wander around your data, and even extract information about other companies which can compromise you legally.

 Familiarizing with the benefits of video conferencing programs, most users think that it will cost them a pretty penny to purchase one, but that’s not entirely true.
 There is a wide range of fully-enabled solutions that perform impeccably, and are flexible enough for you to tailor them to your needs without exhausting your budget.
-Depending on the number of users you want to include, the need of additional equipment or advanced features, video conferencing ranks from absolutely free programs to premium group systems that charge something like $30, 000 on annual basis.
+Depending on the number of users you want to include, the need for additional equipment or advanced features, video conferencing ranks from absolutely free programs to premium group systems that charge something like $30,000 on annual basis.

 Unlike most systems that enhance business performance, video conferencing ones are not expected to grow larger, but deeper.
 Before we know it, video conferencing will tackle every aspect of our business, and we’ll no longer meet in person.
 Instead, we will be using multipoint meeting software, and dial up chosen colleagues in only a few seconds when we need to set up a meeting with them.